LOT Polish Airlines: Polonez Lounge

-LOT operates, in cooperation with PPL (Polish State Airports), the 'Polonez' Business Lounge at Warsaw Chopin Airport.
-The lounge is accessible to anyone with a business class ticket for travel with LOT or any other Star Alliance member airline, and those who are members of a Star Alliance 'Gold' loyalty program (such as Miles & More Senator status) or the Polish State Airports authority's 'Good Start' program.
-Some examples of services offered to passengers include business conferencing facilities, internet access, workspace, local, national and foreign-language media (newspapers and television) and individual access to an Apple iPad.
-LOT also opened a Polonez Lounge at Budapest Ferenc Liszt International Airport in 2018.
+The Polonez Lounge is located in the Schengen Zone of Warsaw Chopin Airport.
+The lounge is accessible to anyone with a business class ticket for travel with LOT or any other Star Alliance member airline, and those who have Star Alliance Gold status with a member airline (such as Miles & More Senator status) or the Polish State Airports authority's 'Good Start' program.